ChidiRnweke/blog/src/articles/scala3py4.md

 ```

-The resemblance between Scala 3 and Python examples is uncanny, so much so that friends have occasionally mistaken one for the other in my snippets.
+The resemblance between Scala 3 and Python examples is uncanny.
+So much so that friends have occasionally mistaken one for the other in my snippets.
 While I'm a fan of Scala 3's indentation-based syntax for its cleanliness [Reddit disagrees](https://www.reddit.com/r/scala/comments/142ecvf/comment/jn4khr6/?utm_source=share&utm_medium=web2x&context=3).
 Transitioning a language's style can indeed be scary, and Scala 3's support for both indentation and brace styles does open the floor to much debate, or [bike-shedding](https://en.wikipedia.org/wiki/Law_of_triviality).

 With that, let's circle back to our main question: Can Scala 3 genuinely be seen as "Python 4"?
 To get there, we must first answer two questions: